Slethen/protoncli-statusicon/README.md

 # protoncli-statusicon
-Gnome Status Icon for ProtonVPN-CLI
+Gnome Status Icon for ProtonVPN-CLI - in Development